 That will continue to be an important consideration, Ganapathi added, as unpredictable work volumes persist over the next 12 to 18 months due to the effects of COVID on census and volumes for outpatient care.

 “Patients and procedures will likely return in waves,” Ganapathi said.
 “These surges will likely be interrupted by localized outbreaks of the virus as social distancing guidelines ease.
 In an environment that is more volatile than usual, traditional staffing approaches will leave organizations either understaffed or overstaffed”

-AWS is a cloud providing platform with different layers of computing, storage, database services, networking, and baked-in security and compliance.
-It’s also scaled across the globe with redundancy built in.
-And a key characteristic for healthcare organizations are the certifications AWS has with virtually every regulatory agency across the globe, including being HIPAA compliant.
+AWS is a cloud-providing platform with different layers of computing, storage, database services, networking, and baked-in security and compliance.
+It’s also scaled across the globe with redundancy built-in.
+And a key characteristic for healthcare organizations is the certifications AWS has with virtually every regulatory agency across the globe, including being HIPAA compliant.

 That sets the table for healthcare organizations to employ AWS’s substantial set of capabilities.

 “We have a really sophisticated set of services; if you want to tinker you can do that,” Dr Saul said.
 “You can also get benefits of machine learning without all of the expertise needed.
 The result is that you can ingest larger volumes of data and the cloud is uniquely suited for that task.